QUICK OVERVIEW: Best Phone for Streaming

-We hope you’ve liked our review and we’re sure that some of these phones caught your attention so we’re glad to help you out.
+I hope you liked my review and I’m sure that some of these phones caught your attention so I’m glad to have helped you out.

-Good luck with the vlogs and streams, we’ll be sure to stop by!
+Good luck with the vlogs and streams, I’ll be sure to stop by!

 Related: How to Stream IRL on Twitch